AresEkb/Safe_OCL/README.md

 Please take a note that most of the operations are undefined for nullable types.
 This is a significant difference from the current version of the OCL specification.
-The OCL specification allows operation invocation with null sources and arguments with *invalid* result.
+The OCL specification allows operation invocation with null sources and arguments with `invalid` result.
+We prohibit it.

 ### Metaclass Operations

-*allInstances()* is not defined for errorable source types, because a resulting collection can not contain *invalid*.
+`allInstances()` is not defined for errorable source types, because a resulting collection can not contain `invalid`.

 | Operation    | Source Type | Result Type  | Precondition      |
 |--------------|:-----------:|:------------:|:-----------------:|